open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 ### Using Counters

-Counters can be used to measure a non-negative, increasing values.
+Counters can be used to measure non-negative, increasing values.

 ```java
 LongCounter counter = meter.counterBuilder("dice-lib.rolls.counter")